bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 This should give a file similar to our complete dev config you downloaded at the beginning.

 ### Starting the application
 In order to run the project, we go back to package.json and add a script for that as well as one for building files for production.
 The scripts are really just command line shortcuts.
-They initiate Webpack and point to what config file it should use.
-Serve points to Webpack Dev Server.
+They initiate Webpack and point to what config file it should use. `serve` points to Webpack Dev Server.

 <pre class="highlight--b">
 package.json